lulzzz/policy-manager/README.md

 # Policy Manager

-A policy manager using Azure Functions and Cosmos DB to manage contextual based resources using policies.
+A policy manager using Azure Functions and Table Storage to manage contextual based resources using policies.

 ## Getting Started